istyn/PyDashApp/README.md

 # PyDashApp
- This is a simple python application demonstrating plot.ly dash functionality.
+ This simple dash application graphs the instantaneous flow rate of the Linville River.